 By density: A number of low enough gradient values along the line, normalized to its length.
 When we look for the minimum scores.

-By frequency: As a line that has smaller gaps between high enough gradient value points is most likely a better line than one with one big gap this scoring method gives a negative score to a gap proportionally to its length.
+By frequency: As a line that has smaller gaps between high enough gradient value points is most likely a better line than one with one big gap, this scoring method gives a negative score to a gap proportionally to its length.
 The line’s score will be the sum of scores of its gaps, normalized to its length.

 By histogram of gaps (this method was suggested by Jihad at the end): Still requires implementation